How to monitor your Kubernetes metrics server

 kubectl get pods --all-namespaces | grep metrics-server

-If the metrics server is running, then in the response, you will see information about the running nodes.
+If the metrics server is running, you will see information about the running nodes in the response.
 Otherwise, run the following command to install the latest version of server metrics.

 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml